NATO chief says alliance won't back down on Ukraine aid | Headlines

 Russia acknowledges attacking Ukrainian infrastructure.
 It denies its intent is to hurt civilians.
 "It is going to be a terrible winter for Ukraine, so we are working to strengthen our support for it to be resilient," a senior European diplomat said.

 Germany, which holds the G7 presidency, also scheduled a meeting of the Group of Seven rich nations with some partners on the sidelines of the NATO talks as it presses for ways to speed up reconstructing Ukraine's energy infrastructure.
-Washington had been working with U.S. utilities and hardware providers and with European nations to locate equipment that can help restore high-voltage transmission stations damaged by Russian missile strikes, senior State Department official told reporters.
+Washington is working with U.S. firms and European nations to locate equipment that can help restore high-voltage transmission stations damaged by Russian missile strikes, a senior State Department official told reporters.

 The official did not specify what form the assistance would take or how much it would be worth.
-France and Germany have said they are sending more than 100 power generators each to help stabilise the electricity grid.
+France and Germany are sending more than 100 power generators each to help stabilise the electricity grid.

 "The reason Russia is continuing these war crimes is because it is losing ground," a French official said, referring to the attacks on civilian infrastructure.
 WEAPONS' CRUNCH?